undoio/addons/explain/instructions.md

 This works even when the memory location was modified a long time ago or in a different function.

-When `last` returns it specifies a "Was" value, which is what you were investigating.
-"Now" is the previous value, which should be ignored or used for a new debugging hypothesis.

 `last` will only work for values that are currently in scope.
 If a value is not currently in scope then you need to navigate backwards in time until it is.
 Using `reverse_step`, `reverse_next` and `reverse_finish` can help you work